noomerzx/vue-sellsuki-auth-2/readme.md

 ##### function [return type]

 ### checkAuthStatus [bool]
-Check the status of the authentication (true if all data exist)
+Check status of the authentication (true if all data exist)

 ```javascript
 let status = this.$sellsuki_auth.checkAuthStatus()